-Marburg is an Ebola-like virus weaponized by hostile forces.
-Working directly with the United States Dept. of Defense, we are developing FlowVax Ebola & Marburg, a prophylactic nebulized biomedicine to protect at-risk military forces and civilians.
-By relying on T-cells rather than antibodies, FlowVax Ebola & Marburg provides long lasting protection through enhanced immune targeting and surveillance of the hidden Ebola and Marburg virus nucleocapsid proteins.
+By relying on T-cells rather than antibodies, FlowVax Ebola/Marburg provides long lasting protection through enhanced immune targeting and surveillance of the hidden Ebola and Marburg virus nucleocapsid proteins.
 This protection can last multiple years.

 FlowVax Ebola/Marburg Vaccine Development is funded by the United States Department of Defense Chemical and Biological Defense Program.